nvf manual

 }

-The second option also uses an attribute set, but this one is resolved as a DAG directly.
+The third option also uses an attribute set, but this one is resolved as a DAG directly.
 The attribute names denote the section names, and the values lua code.
 For example:

 {